rbirkby/Ilmer.org/history/historic-photos.md

 ### Towards 2000

-This fascinating documentary was commissioned and sponsored by the Longwick-cum-Ilmer Parish Council to create a time capsule of our community in the year leading up to 2000.
-Originally distributed on DVD to every household in the village, this film captures the unique spirit and daily life of Longwick and its surrounding hamlets.
+This fascinating documentary was [commissioned](/parish/parishmeeting/1999-04-20) and sponsored by the Longwick-cum-Ilmer Parish Council to create a time capsule of our community in the year leading up to 2000.
+The idea was [suggested](/parish/parishmeeting/1998-04-21) by Councillor Dorothy Brock of Meadle.
+Originally sold to villagers on DVD, [the video made a loss of £320](/parish/parishmeeting/2001-04-17) in the year to 31st March 2001.
+This film captures the unique spirit and daily life of Longwick and its surrounding hamlets.

 The full DVD[^3] is 1 hour 32 minutes long, of which 5 minutes cover Ilmer.

-[^3]: Additionally, deposited in the Bucks Archives, reference [AR_83-2009](https://archives.buckinghamshire.gov.uk/records/PR_136/UNCAT/AR_83-2009)
+[^3]: Additionally, deposited in the Bucks Archives, reference [AR_83-2009](https://archives.buckinghamshire.gov.uk/records/PR_136/UNCAT/AR_83-2009) and [PR_136/28/1](https://archives.buckinghamshire.gov.uk/records/PR_136/28/1) on a variety of digital media.

 Do you remember this project?
 Do you recognise anyone, or perhaps even a younger version of yourself?
 Share your memories and stories!